HelmerNylen/mkbsc/README.md

 - [pydot](https://github.com/erocarrera/pydot), which can be installed via `pip3 install pydot`
 - [Graphviz](https://www.graphviz.org/), which can be downloaded from their website

+Note: the library was written for Python 3.5, NetworkX 2.1 and pydot 1.2.4.
+To increase the chance that everything works as intended you may wish to use those versions.

 ## The `mkbsc` package
 ### Usage example - Wagon problem
 ![Game graph of the wagon proplem](pictures/G.png)